Ananya A. Joshi

 • CV

-About me: I work on deployable and interpretable solutions for data-intensive research problems.
-In my Ph.D. thesis research, I developed a human-in-the-loop framework and related methods that are used daily by public health stakeholders to identify and diagnose data events from large volumes of public health data.
+About me: I research interpretable solutions for data-intensive research problems that can be deployed in resource-constrained settings.
+In my Ph.D. thesis research, I developed a human-in-the-loop framework and related methods that are used daily by domain experts in public health to identify and diagnose data events from large volumes of streaming data.

-[βž• New] I'm starting to look for post-Ph.D. opportunities.
-Let's chat!
+[βž• New] I'm starting to look new collaboration opportunities -- let's chat!

 Personal Website Picture